robwhitby/xray/README.md

 ```

 ## Invoking Tests
-**xray** will find and execute all the test cases defined in a directory (and sub-directories), and can be told to execute a subset by specifying regex patterns to match tests by module name or test name.
+**xray** will find and execute all the test cases defined in a directory (including sub-directories), and can be told to execute a subset by specifying regex patterns to match tests by module name or test name.

 * browser - `http://server:port/xray/`
 * command line - test-runner.sh is a sample shell script, edit the default vars (tested on OSX only).